keystonejs/keystone-classic/docs/documentation/Configuration/Server-Options.md

 # Authentificate via Ldap

 Keystonejs allows you to bind to an ldap server using `ldapauth-fork`.
-After someone logged in successfully the Account will be created in `user model`.
+After the binding was successfully, the account will be created with a randomized Password in the option `user model`.
+The randomized password prevents logging in when `ldap enabled` is set to `false`

 <h4 data-primitive-type="Boolean"><code>ldap enable</code></h4>